jutge-org/pil-turtle/README.md

 # Important differences

-`pilturtle` tries to emulate the standard `turtle`, but some differences exist:
+As said, `pilturtle` does not try to perfectly emulate the standard `turtle`.
+Some differences exist:

 - `pilturtle` does not work interactively.

     There is no window and you cannot see the turtle moving.

     The image file is created with the `done()` operation.

+- `pilturtle` is not pixel-by-pixel compatible with `turtle`, this is not its goal.
+However it tries to provide the same functionalities to the implemented operations.
+For instance, thw `write` command uses different font and size parameters.

 - Colors are specified in a slightly different way: Colors can be given by a string as described in https://pillow.readthedocs.io/en/stable/reference/ImageColor.html or as an RBG tuple of integers in the 0-255 range.
 Here are some examples for the orange color: